Terms of Service

 To use the Services, you must first create an account and provide information on your project (“Account”).
-You agree to provide us with accurate, complete and updated information for your Account.
-We may need to use this information to contact you.
+You agree to provide The Company with accurate, complete and updated information for your Account.
+The Company may need to use this information to contact you.

 1.2.
 Protecting Your Account

 Please safeguard your Account and make sure others don’t have access to your Account or password.
-You must immediately notify us of any actual or suspected loss, theft or unauthorized use of your Account or password.
+You must immediately notify The Company of any actual or suspected loss, theft or unauthorized use of your Account or password.
 You’re solely responsible for any activity on your Account.
-We’re not liable for any acts or omissions by you in connection with your Account.
+The Company is not liable for any acts or omissions by you in connection with your Account.

 1.3.
 Thirteen And Older

 The Services are not intended for and may not be used by children under the age of 13.
 By using the Services, you represent that you’re at least 13.
 Also, if you’re under the age of 18, you must have your parent or guardian’s consent to this Agreement, and they may need to enter into this Agreement on your behalf (depending on where you live).